New York State Route 27

-New York State Route 27 (NY 27) is a 120.58 mi long state highway that runs east–west from Interstate 278 (I-278) in the New York City borough of Brooklyn to Montauk Point State Park on Long Island, New York.
+New York State Route 27 (NY 27) is a 120.58 mi state highway that runs east–west from Interstate 278 (I-278) in the New York City borough of Brooklyn to Montauk Point State Park on Long Island, New York.
 Its two most prominent components are Sunrise Highway and Montauk Highway, the latter of which includes the Montauk Point State Parkway.
 NY 27 acts as the primary east–west highway on southern Long Island east of the interchange with the Heckscher State Parkway in Islip Terrace.
 The entire route in Suffolk, Nassau, and Queens counties were designated by the New York State Senate as the POW/MIA Memorial Highway.
 The highway gives access to every town on the South Shore.
 NY 27 is the easternmost state route in the state of New York, as well as the longest highway on Long Island.

 Except for a short stretch in Great River, NY 27 has service roads that parallel the highway continuously from North Lindenhurst to Patchogue, and intermittently to the east into Southampton.
 They are officially designated, but not signed, as New York State Route 906C eastbound and New York State Route 906D westbound.